-Researching this will also provide your Amphibious units with some limited improvements in defense if attacked by aircraft, or if attacked while in port by Soft and Hard unit types.
-It will also increase by 10% per level their chance of evading damage when attacked by enemy naval units.
+It will also provide these units with some limited improvements in defense if attacked by aircraft, or if attacked while in Port by Soft and Hard unit types.
+Finally, it will increase by 10% per level their chance of evading damage when attacked by enemy naval units.